ibm-cloud-docs/codeengine/learning-path.md

 Before you start, [learn about {{site.data.keyword.codeengineshort}} and some common terms](/docs/codeengine?topic=codeengine-about).

-Then, decide whether you want to deploy an app or create a job by reading [Planning for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-plan-codeengine).
+Then, decide whether you want to deploy an application or create a job by reading [Planning for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-plan-codeengine).

-You can even try out our [app tutorial](/docs/codeengine?topic=codeengine-deploy-app-tutorial) or our [job tutorial](/docs/codeengine?topic=codeengine-deploy-job-tutorial).
+You can even try out our [application tutorial](/docs/codeengine?topic=codeengine-deploy-app-tutorial) or our [job tutorial](/docs/codeengine?topic=codeengine-deploy-job-tutorial).

 ## Install the tools
 {: #lp-install-tools}